 This is called: Coaching correct actions.

 3. Finally, the players each try within reason to make the drill work for them.
 In First Drill for instance, the degree of freedom that has just been coached might be that the attacker is either continuing with a pommel strike, or angulating around the parry.
-When coaching, he tries to make sure the defender can usually counter him; when competing, he just tries to make his action work.
+When coaching, they try to make sure the defender can usually counter them; when competing, they just try to make their action work.
 This can be dangerous if it gets out of hand, so be careful, and wear full protection just in case.
 In practice, the more experienced fencer should get most of the hits, without departing from the drill.
 This is fine, and gives a good indication of whether your training regime is working.
 So,

 There is a significant risk of this getting out of hand; be mindful as you play the drill competitively that you must stick to the constraints of the drill that you have both agreed on.
 Otherwise you lose track of the rationale behind what you are doing, and mistakes creep in that are difficult to spot and to trace back to their source.